 In the former case, the system uses Dynamic Backhaul Technology.
 Specifically, no band works solely in this role.
 Instead, any of the three bands will work as such, depending on the situation.

 The mobile app vs web interface issue

 The system comes with a full web interface, but it will nudge users to use the Linksys mobile app.

-You can overcome this coercion by following my detailed steps in this post to set up and manage your network the way you do any standard router.
+You can overcome this coercion by following the detailed steps in this post to set up and manage your network the way you do any standard router.
 The key here is to enable the hidden CA mode, which opens up advanced settings.

 But if you use the mobile app, things are more straightforward.
-Linksys says it recommends setting up via web UI only if you run into problems using the app.
+Linksys recommends setting up via web UI only if you run into problems using the app.
 By the way, even if you choose to use the web interface, you’ll also be coerced into getting a login account with Linksys though now it’s entirely optional.

 Another thing to note is, like most modern Linksys broadcasters, the MXE8400 doesn’t support backup and restore (for its settings), so if you mess up big, you’ll need to reset the hardware and start from the beginning.

 Also, even when you choose to go with the mobile app all the way, the setup process can be a bit tedious.
 Each step took a bit too long in my case and sometimes failed midway.